 In service from 1954 to 1997, the yacht sailed over 1 million miles around the world on hundreds of state visits!
 It is now docked at the historic Port of Leith in Edinburgh, and can be toured by the public with an included self-guided audioguide.

-Visits include the Queen’s bedroom, the room Charles and Diana spent their honeymoon in 1981, the Bridge, the state dining room, drawing rooms, and the crew quarters and workspaces.
+Visits include the Queen Elizabeth II’s bedroom, the room Charles and Diana spent their honeymoon in 1981, the Bridge, the state dining room, drawing rooms, and the crew quarters and workspaces.
 We also saw the Royal Barge, a retired Rolls-Royce Phantom V state car, and a racing yacht owned by the royal family on display during our visit.